sharathbasani/NewsLetterService/README.md

 2. For each matching `Content`, the service queries `SubscriptionRepo.findSubscriberEmailsByTopic(topicId)` to collect subscriber emails.
 3. The `EmailService` sends the content `title` and `body` to each subscriber email.

+Notes about asynchronous sending:
+- Scheduled sends use an asynchronous method `EmailService.sendEmailAsync(...)` annotated with Spring's `@Async`.
+The project enables async processing via `AsyncConfig` (`@EnableAsync`) and registers `GlobalAsyncExceptionHandler` to capture uncaught exceptions from async methods.
+- Ad-hoc sends invoked via the `/api/email/send` endpoint currently call the synchronous `EmailService.sendEmail(...)` method.

 ## Error handling & logging
 - Centralized exception handling is in `GlobalExceptionHandler`.
   - Validation errors produce `400 Bad Request` with `ValidationError` details.